Quadrifolium/TFinMedia/en-GB/20141209 博客天下(Blog Weekly).md

 On Weibo, LIN Zi is a "big shot" of the circle.
 A "big shot" is a special fan who has a large number of followers and are well-informed about idol.
 She had a particular Weibo account about TFBOYS, which has over 10,000 followers, is completely divided from her work.
-This 22-year-old girl with nearly ten years' experience as a fan of Korean stars, is skilful in photograph and Photoshop, good photos can usually be forwarded over 10,000 times.
+This 22-year-old girl with nearly ten years' experience as a fan of Korean stars, is skilful in photograph and Photoshop, good photos can usually be reposted over 10,000 times.
 In sites which forbid camera, she even tried hiding the camera in her skirt.

 Fans in LIN's friend circle are more or less the same: studying in college or just graduated, independent in economy, have plenty of time, have experience as fans.